JetBrains/kotlin-web-site/docs/reference/design-patterns.md

 ## Enhanced patterns

-Patterns that may be partly improved with Kotlin features.
+Patterns that may be improved with Kotlin features.

 ### Factory